 - A. Race Officials will be stationed along the route as well as in race vehicles.
 A Race Official may ride with any crew in any support vehicle at any time. - B. Race Officials have been instructed to only reveal racers' positions and arrival times at Time Stations, if known.
 Racer position information is subject to human error.
-The race organizers will not be held responsible for the reporting of inaccurate positions and times, regardless of the source. - C. Time Stations are located in designated places along the race route, as noted in the Official Race Route. - D. All racers and crews are required to make their presence known at each Time Station.
-At night hours, neither the racer nor the vehicle has to stop, but the crew should have their windows down and sound systems / radios off in order to receive information from the Time Station as they pass.
+The race organizers will not be held responsible for the reporting of inaccurate positions and times, regardless of the source. - C. All racers and crews are required to make their presence known at each Time Station, which are located in designated places along the race route, as noted in the Official Race Route.
+At night hours, neither the racer nor the vehicle has

+- to stop, but the crew should have their windows down and sound systems / radios off in order to receive information from the Time Station as they pass.
 Relay teams must stop at each Time Station to facilitate rider switches.
-See relay rules below. -TP - E. Racers and crew members are expected to treat race officials with complete respect, courtesy, and compliance.
-Disrespectful or undue argument or ignoring directives from officials will not be tolerated. -TP or DQ
+See relay rules below.
+TP - D. Racers and crew members are expected to treat race officials with complete respect, courtesy, and compliance.
+Disrespectful or undue argument or ignoring directives from officials will not be tolerated.
+TP or DQ